Autoequivalences of toric surfaces

-This result has a counterpart in negative curvature, where Ishii and Uehara \cite{IU} show the same thing for smooth projective surfaces of general type whose canonical model has at most $A_n$-singularities.
-We draw heavily upon their methods in this article.
+In this article, we study the derived category of any smooth, projective, toric surface or rather its group of autoequivalences.
+We give generators for each such group and in great, although not full, generality we are able to go further and write down an explicit description of the group; see Theorem~\ref{thm:AutDX}.
+Similar descriptions are only known for abelian varieties \cite{Orlov} and for varieties with ample or anti-ample canonical bundle \cite{BO}.

+We follow the philosophy established in the work of Bondal, Mukai, Orlov and others that the group of autoequivalences of a variety is highly influenced by the positivity of the (anti-)canonical bundle.
+In particular, varieties with trivial canonical bundle possess the richest autoequivalences, while the group of autoequivalences for varieties at both ends of the spectrum (i.e.\ $K_X$ ample or anti-ample) are minimal by the famous result of Bondal and Orlov \cite{BO}.

+Our surfaces have rather negative canonical bundle as $-K_X$ is big.
+Thus we expect rather few autoequivalences beyond the standard ones.
+However, toric surfaces can contain smooth rational curves of self-intersection $-2$, a simple example being the second Hirzebruch surface, and such curves give rise to spherical twists.
+We prove that these twists are essentially the only new autoequivalences which can occur: Theorem~\ref{thm:AutDX} is the general result and Theorem~\ref{thm:toric} gives the application to toric surfaces.
+At the opposite end of the surface classification, Ishii and Uehara \cite[Theorem 1.3]{IU} already proved a corresponding statement: the only non-standard autoequivalences for smooth projective surfaces of general type whose canonical model has at most $A_n$-singularities come from spherical twists associated to $-2$-curves.
+We draw heavily upon their results in this article.
+In many cases however, we go further, and describe all relations between the generators.

-We are also able to prove a relationship between exceptional and spherical objects on a smooth projective toric surface.
-It is known that such surfaces come with an abundance of exceptional objects, including, for example, all line bundles.
-Furthermore, Kawamata \cite{Kawamata-toric} showed that such a surface (and more generally, a quasi-smooth, projective toric variety of any dimension) carries a full exceptional collection of sheaves.
+In Theorem~\ref{thm:sphexc}, we prove a relationship between exceptional and spherical objects on a smooth projective toric surface.
+It is well-known that such surfaces come with an abundance of exceptional objects, including, for example, all line bundles.
 We link the rather few spherical objects to the wealth of exceptional ones, by discussing exceptional presentations of spherical objects, i.e.\ exact triangles $E'\to E\to S$ with $E'$, $E$ exceptional and $S$ spherical.

+While toric surfaces form the main class of examples, our results actually hold in greater generality.
+In Section~\ref{sec:complexity-one}, we give some examples of non-toric rational surfaces where the group of autoequivalences can also be described.

-\textbf{Acknowledgements:} We would like to thank all those participants of the August 2010 conference on orbifolds and the McKay correspondence at the University of Warwick who discussed the topic with us.
-Their input improved the presentation considerably.
-We also thank Lutz Hille, Akira Ishii and Hokuto Uehara for answering our questions.
+\textbf{Acknowledgements:} We would like to thank those participants of the Warwick August 2010 conference on orbifolds and the McKay correspondence who discussed the topic with us.
+We also thank Christian B\"ohning, Lutz Hille, Akira Ishii, Arthur Prendergast-Smith, and Hokuto Uehara for answering our questions.
+We are very grateful to Fabrizio Catanese for help with Lemma~\ref{lem:zariski}, Anne Fr\"uhbis-Kr\"uger for help with the calculation of Example~\ref{computerexample} and to Hendrik S\"u\ss\ who provided much input into Section~\ref{sec:complexity-one}.
+We thank the referee and the editor for useful comments.